 “Yes, best tour I’ve ever been on.
 And I’ve been on tours all over the world.”

 The memory of that day, that trip.
 In my personal pantheon of great tours that I’ve been on – been on as a “customer” not the guide – the one that gets pride of place is our day trip made of that weave of Richmond – the lazy boat ride up the Thames to Hampton Court – and then the Hampton Court tour itself.

 That trip is the only tour I’ve ever been on that’s hit what I would call a Wordsworth register – stored up in me “sensations sweet, felt in the blood, and felt along the heart…” The pure serene of knowing that where we are, what we’re experiencing, what we behold “is full of blessings.”
 That’s some tour that can do that – and that trip did.

 It must have been 15 years ago that I went on it and I still think about it – remember it – pretty much every day.
 Memories make us rich – and that one certainly did me.

 What is it about that excursion?
 Haven’t really analysed it – we murder to dissect – but if pressed I’d put it down to the conjoining of those two extraordinary bookends – Richmond and Hampton Court – with that platonic ideal of a boat trip.
 The way time slowed down and history ghosted along with us.
 And of course it didn’t hurt that it was a golden day.

 So, yes, this is a memory shared.
 And, yes – if I may be so bold – a gentle recommendation.
 Made not least because a certain slant of light is now here to remind us that summer is passing.
-And – narrowing the focus – that we're down to our last two Richmond & Hampton Court trips.
-One of which I'll be on.
+And – narrowing the focus – this is our one and only Summer 2020 Richmond & Hampton Court trip.

 I’ve asked one of our greatest cultural commentators to perform the honours – to break the bottle of champagne across the bow of this vessel.
 Here he goes…